71st Infantry Division (Wehrmacht): Deployment in the city center of Stalingrad September 1942

 The 71st Infantry Division, together with the 295th Infantry Division, was one of the first large formations to reach their destination on the Volga.
 Due to the concentric waves of attack on the city center, the wedges of the 71st Infantry Division were greatly thinned out and thus predestined targets for Soviet snipers.
 The first target was reached by reaching the ridge around the "brickworks" and the starting position was created for a rapid advance into the city center.
 In the city of Stalingrad itself, the division quickly became involved in the heavy house-to-house fighting in the city center and had to learn local combat under difficult combat conditions, which led to heavy losses.

 The 71st Infantry Division pressed the Soviet defending units against the hills of the city and south towards the Tsaritza.
-At nightfall, IR 194 took Aviagorodok, approached 2km of the railway line and reached the entrances from Hill 112.5 while IR 211 and 191 pushed the Red Army into a promontory northwest of the Tsaritza.
+At nightfall, IR 194 took Aviagorodok, approached 2 km of the railway line and reached the entrances from Hill 112.5 while IR 211 and 191 pushed the Red Army into a promontory northwest of the Tsaritza.
 On September 13, 1942, the 71st Infantry Division advanced with massive air support from dive bombers in the direction of the main station and the next day they reached the city center of Stalingrad north of the Tsaritza.
 The struggle for the inner city developed into a merciless and extremely confusing battle, which was fought with great fanaticism on both sides around the main station, the government and party buildings and the Red Square with mutual successes.
 In the afternoon, a series of Soviet counter-attacks with the support of 3 Katyusha rocket launcher regiments south of the Razgulyaevka station as far as the Tsaritza were supposed to defuse the situation, as 295.
 ID and 71.
 ID were in position just before the city center and the Mamayev Kurgan.

 Artillery support and air strikes by more than 60 dive bombers brought the Soviet counter-offensive to a complete standstill at dawn on September 14, 1942.
 At the same time, Infantry Regiments 194 and 211 broke the resistance of the 42nd Rifle Battalion Batrakov and captured Hill 112.5.
 Shock troops from IR 194 broke into the streets of the city center and stood in front of Stalingrad Central Station at around noon.
 Chuikov reported:"Individual groups of submachine gunners moved east in the Balkas around Hill 112.5, infiltrated the city center from 2 p.m. and stood in front of the main station at 4 p.m."